bbcmicrobit/micropython/docs/tutorials/music.rst

 .. note::

-    Do not attempt this with a Piezo buzzer - such buzzers are only able to play a single tone.
+    Do not attempt this with an active Piezo buzzer - such buzzers are only able to play a single tone.

 Let's play some music::